 Current Liabilities: $20,000 (year-end 2016)

-The higher the Depreciation Expense over existing fixed assets, the more that gets added back to FCFE and the higher the business valuation.
+The higher the Depreciation Expense over existing fixed assets, the more that gets added back to the FCFE and the higher the business valuation.

 Depreciation Expense (2016): $5,000

-Estimated annual average Depreciation Rate (%) on Fixed Assets over the next four years.
+This is the estimated annual average Depreciation Rate (%) on Fixed Assets over the next four years.
 It applies to new fixed asset purchases during the forecast period.